nasbench/SEDR-Internals/README.md

 * **[SONAR](https://github.com/nasbench/SEDR-Internals/blob/main/Signatures/SONAR.txt)** : A list of Symantec SONAR signatures with a description of each signature.
 Plus an inclusion of the corresponding "bash.virus_id" value for usage with Symantec EDR (SEDR) search queries.

-* **[ATP-Rules-Regex](https://github.com/nasbench/SEDR-Internals/blob/main/Signatures/ATP-Rules-Regex.txt)** : File that contains some example regular expressions used by SEDR to detect and enrich events.
+* **[ATP-Rules-Regex](https://github.com/nasbench/SEDR-Internals/blob/main/Signatures/ATP-Rules-Regex.txt)** : A file that contains some example regular expressions used by SEDR to detect and enrich events.

 ## Blog